The Legend of Bitter Melon (Momordica Charantia)

 Squash has the sweetness, and tomato which has a silky skin loves running around, while ginger has its unique hotness while radish can be compared to the moon when it comes to color.
 And of course, green mustard has this fresh greeny look, and sponge gourd which has an even roughness of a beautiful skin.
 Not only them, there's jicama too which has a unique crunchiness, onion has a thin skin that could make one teary-eyed, and of course eggplant with the deep purple color.
 Every single one of them is just special and they can be proud of that.

-In this town of vegetables, all other types or species continues on sprouting that all the other vegetable welcomes happily.
+In this vegetable town, all other types or species continues on sprouting.
+All the other vegetable welcomes them happily.

-One of those new sprouted vegetables was bitter melon.
+One of those new sprouts was bitter melon.
 Bitter melon was different from the rest as far as the pale color of its skin and the unexplainable taste.

 The following days, bitter melon started feeling jealous towards the other vegetables in the town.
 The fellow vegetables accepted bitter melon and wants to spend time together having fun like the other usually do.
 But bitter melon just keeps on pushing them away.

 One day, vegetables such as tomatoes and sponge gourd along with the rest, calls on bitter melon to play with them.
 But as usual, bitter melon doesn't want to spend any time with them.

 "Don't you all come near me!
 I don't want and need any of you!
 Leave me alone," bitter melon was so irritable.
 And because bitter melon keeps on pushing all away, the rest of the vegetables in town did as bitter melon wished.
-They didn't talked or bothered the grumpy vegetable at all.
-Bitter melon should had been happy, but it didn't.
+They didn't talk or bother the grumpy bitter gourd at all.
+Bitter melon should have been happy, but not.
 Jealousy and hatred got the vegetable more and more.